gitronald/IPtoCountry_archive/README.md

 ```

 ### IP Addresses
-Internet Protocol (IP) addresses serve as the backbone on which Internet is able to network and connect computers and servers across great distances and large crowds.
-These IP addresses come in two forms: IPv4 and IPv6.
+Internet Protocol (IP) addresses serve as the feelers upon which the Internet is able to connect computers and servers across great distances and within complicated clusters.
+These IP addresses come in two forms, IPv4 and IPv6:
 * Example IPv4 address: `180.20.23.162`
 * Example IPv6 address: `2001:0db8:0000:0042:0000:8a2e:0370:7334`

 As you might guess from the examples, IPv6 addresses are far more complex, and allow for far more possible combinations than IPv4.
 This is why they were built - to overcome the eventual exhaustion of available IPv4 addresses.
 Since that exhaustion hasn't happened yet, we will simply *ignore them*.

 ### Determining the Location of IP Addresses